 These problems lead to sub-optimal solutions, poor constructability and operability, rework in design and construction, and lack of innovation (Koskela et al., 2002).
 A core issue is that the project management process is deeply embedded in bodies of knowledge, contractual arrangements and legislation that favour a linear and fragmented approach to project delivery (Forgues & Koskela, 2009).

-Process improvement
+Process Improvement

-As a result, two alternative procedural approaches have been identified by Forgues and Koskela (2009), from best practice in manufacturing as including:
+As a result, two alternative procedural approaches have been identified by Forgues and Koskela (2009), from best practice in manufacturing, including:

-To redefine the design process from sequential to iterative, while maintaining traditional project lifecycle and procurement modes; and
+To redefine the design process from sequential to iterative, while maintaining a traditional project lifecycle and procurement modes; and

-Changing the context in which the design is realized, abandoning fragmented and transactional procurement routes in favour of integrated and relational procurement approach.
+Changing the context in which the design is realised, and abandoning fragmented and transactional procurement routes in favour of an integrated and relational procurement approach.

-System improvement
+System Improvement

-Ruikar et al., (2009) identified a need for better models and theories of practice that take into account the complexity of projects, the recognition of projects as social processes involving CoPs having multiple purposes and a shifting of focus from the procedural approach for meeting objectives of cost, time and quality to one seeking value creation through better collaboration.
+Ruikar et al., (2009) identified a need for better models and theories of practice that take into account the complexity of projects, the recognition of projects as social processes involving CoPs having multiple purposes and a shift of focus from the procedural approach for meeting objectives of cost, time and quality to one seeking value creation through better collaboration.
 Hence, many construction companies are seeking to improve their design process by using lean production principles.
 However, appropriate implementation requires that companies achieve basic process stability (Matsumoto, et al., 2005).
 Such basic stability reduces the variability of the processes, increasing their reliability and the availability of resources, producing systematic and coherent results through time (Salvatierra-Garrido & Pasquire, 2011).

-Jørgensen & Emmitt (2009) emphasise the importance of a number of factors for achieving more stability and better integration as including: (1) value identification/specification; (2) an appropriate project delivery framework; (3) structuring and planning of delivery processes; (4) transparency; (5) management and leadership; (6) learning; and (7) the importance of local context.
+Jørgensen & Emmitt (2009) emphasise the importance of a number of factors for achieving more stability and better integration, including: (1) value identification/specification; (2) an appropriate project delivery framework; (3) structuring and planning of delivery processes; (4) transparency; (5) management and leadership; (6) learning; and (7) the importance of local context.

-Change management
+Change Management

-Change brings uncertainty and variability that translate in inefficiency in a production system.
-Boon (2016) established that design changes is the most significant factor for time delays and cost overruns in construction projects and stresses the importance of communication and management decisions as control mechanisms.
-Dynamic project management using simulation and predictive models, improves results by minimizing risks and uncertainties.
+Change brings uncertainty and variability that translates to inefficiency in a production system.
+Boon (2016) established that design changes are the most significant factor for time delays and cost overruns in construction projects and stresses the importance of communication and management decisions as control mechanisms.
+Dynamic project management, using simulation and predictive models, improves results by minimising risks and uncertainties.
 The development team could use these tools to view the impacts of design changes to project performance before actually implementing proposed design changes.
-Simulated data provide crucial information for facilitating effective decision making by manager as depicted in Figure 2.3.
+Simulated data provide crucial information for facilitating effective decision making by managers as depicted in Figure 2.3.